 Malaria is one of the greatest risks to your health while you’re abroad and there are many different treatments available for it.
 To help you decide which is best for you we’ve looked at the medications you can take to prevent malaria.

-Malaria is responsible for the death of more that 1 million people every year, with children under the age of 5 making up 70% of this total; this tropical disease is one of history's most prolific killers and, with more than 40% of the world’s population living in an area where they’re at risk of infection, it’s a risk to many holiday goers.
+Malaria is responsible for the death of more than 1 million people every year, with children under the age of 5 making up 70% of this total; this tropical disease is one of history's most prolific killers and, with more than 40% of the world’s population living in an area where they’re at risk of infection, it’s a risk to many holiday goers.

 Malaria is caused by parasitic protozoans from the Plasmodium family.
-These are single-celled organisms (like bacteria) who share animal like behaviours – as opposed to protophyta, who are single-celled creatures more akin to plants.
+These are single-celled organisms (like bacteria) who share animal-like behaviours – as opposed to protophyta, who are single-celled creatures more akin to plants.

 These micro-organisms are passed into the bloodstream of people via the saliva of the female Anopheles mosquito.
 Once in your bloodstream, these parasites then make there way to your liver to mature and reproduce.